hbabar1215/sqlite_pandas_dbs/README.md

 # Assignment 2 (Lite, Split) — Single-Table Patient Roster in SQLite

-The purpose of this assignment is to learn how to load patient data from a CSV file using Pandas/SQLAlchemy in SQLite to run simple queries.
+The purpose of this assignment is to learn how to use Python to create an SQLite database from a `.sql` file then load the patient data CSV file using Pandas/SQLAlchemy in SQLite to run simple queries using DB Browser for SQLite.

 ## Repo Scaffold
 Create repo in the following way: